Howard Wiseman's Hobby: History

 historians must do to justify any claim for certain people or events as

 being crucial to history.
 And there are numerous counter-factual

 musings on various of my history pages.
 So I've finally (2013) given in

-to the urge to create a "quick and dirty" alternate history map.
+to an urge to create a "quick and dirty" alternate history map.
 I'm

 not sure if more will follow.